 The proposed General Assembly Substitute Bill No. 545 seeks to improve telecommunications quality of service standards and eliminate remote reconnection fees.
-It introduces new definitions, such as "incumbent local exchange carrier," and establishes a framework for the Public Utilities Regulatory Authority (PURA) to monitor and enforce these standards across all telecommunications providers, including those using voice over Internet protocol.
-The bill mandates that PURA adopt methodologies for compliance monitoring and requires telecommunications providers to submit semiannual quality of service reports.
-Failure to meet established standards for more than two consecutive months will trigger the need for an exception report, and non-compliance with reporting requirements may result in fines.
+It introduces new definitions, including "incumbent local exchange carrier," and assigns the Public Utilities Regulatory Authority (PURA) the responsibility to monitor and enforce these standards for all telephone companies and certified telecommunications providers.
+The bill requires these providers to submit semiannual quality of service reports, and if they fail to meet standards for more than two consecutive months, they must file an exception report.
+Noncompliance with these reporting requirements may lead to fines, and a designated representative from PURA will oversee adherence to the established quality standards.

 Statutes affected: Committee Bill: 16-247p